-Oregon State University’s Master of Public Health - Health Policy and Management program will provide you with well-rounded training in policy analysis and management.
+Oregon State University’s Master of Public Health - Health Systems and Policy program will provide you with well-rounded training in policy analysis and systems.

 You and your cohorts will be matched with a faculty advisor, providing the opportunity to collaborate on research and outreach projects.

 You’ll learn to solve health care challenges in practical ways and understand health services delivery from the distinct viewpoints of those who receive, provide, finance and regulate care.